Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 So whatever advantage Tineco has with pick-up is negated by this.

-You can’t go wrong between the Tineco and Dyson when it comes to cleaning hard floors.
-Make sure to choose a variant with the soft roller attachment.
+You can’t go wrong with either the Tineco or the Dyson when it comes to cleaning hard floors.
+Ensure you select a variant with the soft roller attachment.

 Sand on hard floor comparison

-Another area I tested these vacuums is how it cleans sand.
+Another area I tested these vacuums in is their ability to clean sand.

 The V8 Fluffy tool is excellent at cleaning sand on hard floors.